 Financial instruments that potentially subject the Company to concentrations of credit risk consist of demand deposit accounts, money market accounts and accounts receivable, including credit card receivables.
 The Company maintains its cash and cash equivalents, which may, at times, exceed federally insured limits, with financial institutions of high credit standing.
-As of June 30, 2022, the Company has not experienced any losses on its deposit accounts and money market accounts.
-As of June 30, 2022, the Company does not believe there is significant financial risk from nonperformance by the issuers of the Company's deposit accounts and money market accounts.
+As of September 30, 2022, the Company has not experienced any losses on its deposit accounts and money market accounts.
+As of September 30, 2022, the Company does not believe there is significant financial risk from nonperformance by the issuers of the Company's deposit accounts and money market accounts.

-Approximately 95% and 93% of the Company's gross accounts receivable as of June 30, 2022 and December 31, 2021, respectively, were for customers with insurance benefits, substantially all of whom were covered under the FEHB program.
-Furthermore, approximately 92% and 90% of the Company's gross accounts receivable as of June 30, 2022 and December 31, 2021, respectively, were related to shipments of Eargo hearing aids to customers insured under a single insurance plan whose claims are processed through the Company's largest third-party payor, which conducted the Primary Audit.
-During the Primary Audit, certain claims with a service date after March 1, 2021 were not submitted for reimbursement and, as of June 30, 2022, have not yet and may never be submitted for reimbursement.
-The gross accounts receivable balance as of June 30, 2022 is primarily attributable to such claims.
-We remain subject to a prepayment review of claims by the payor who conducted the Primary Audit.
+Approximately 93% of the Company's gross accounts receivable as of December 31, 2021 were for customers with insurance benefits, substantially all of whom were covered under the FEHB program.
+Furthermore, approximately 90% of the Company's gross accounts receivable as of December 31, 2021 were related to shipments of Eargo hearing aids to customers insured under a single insurance plan whose claims are processed through the Company's largest third-party payor, which conducted the Primary Audit.
+The Company remains subject to a prepayment review of claims by the payor who conducted the Primary Audit.
 Please see caption "DOJ investigation and settlement and claims audits" in Note 1 for more information regarding the DOJ investigation and claims audits.
+As of September 30, 2022, subsequent to the Pricing Concession, there was no concentration in the Company's accounts receivable.